Dhvani-intwala/Cafe-Beats/README.md

 ## Unsolved Bugs

-In Gitpod terminal everything works as expected but after deploying, an unknown error occurred after removing an item from the order.
-The menu items table is appearing more than 1 times.
+In Gitpod terminal everything works as expected but after deploying, an unknown error occurred, the menu items table is appearing more than 1 times.
 But the programs run properlly.

 ![screenshot-unsolved-bug-image](Screenshot/Unsolved-Bugs.png)